JaffaCakes118/VirusTotal-URL-Scanner/README.md

 * **Domain Whitelisting**: Allows you to add domains to a whitelist, preventing them from being scanned.
 * **Unremovable VirusTotal Whitelist**: `virustotal.com` is permanently whitelisted to prevent infinite scanning loops.
 * **Dark Mode Support**: Toggle between light and dark themes for a comfortable viewing experience.
-* **Privacy-Focused**: Only sends URLs to VirusTotal; no other personal browsing data is collected or transmitted.
+* **Privacy-Focused**: Only sends URLs to VirusTotal; no other personal Browse data is collected or transmitted.

 ## Installation